-- Heat a dry frying pan on a gentle to medium heat, then cook the burritos one by one, placing them in the pan seam side down, then turning to ‘toast’ the whole of the outside of the burrito, and finally turn up to toast each end for a few seconds.
+- Turn the burrito until it is toasted all over, and finally turn up to toast each end for a few seconds.
 If your burritos start to stick, the pan has got too hot so just turn down the heat a little.

 - Repeat with the remaining burritos.
 You can keep them warm in the oven until ready to serve.

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Vegan Meal Plan today!